NuGet/docs.microsoft.com-nuget/docs/create-packages/set-package-type.md

 ## Custom package types

 You can mark your package with one or more custom package types if its use does not fit the [known package types](#known-package-types).

-For example, imagine if customers of the `Contoso` app can install extensions.
-Extension authors could use the custom package type `ContosoExtension` to identify these packages as `Contoso` app extensions.
+For example, imagine that customers of the `Contoso` app can install extensions.
+The app could require extension authors to use the custom package type `ContosoExtension` to identify their packages as proper extensions that follow the required conventions.

 > [!WARNING]
 > A package with a custom package type cannot be installed by Visual Studio or nuget.exe.
 See [NuGet/Home#10468](https://github.com/NuGet/Home/issues/10468) for more information.